jrnl-org/jrnl/README.md

 Installation
 ------------

+Install _jrnl_ using pip:

+    pip install jrnl

-You can install _jrnl_ manually by cloning the repository:
+Alternatively, install manually by cloning the repository:

     git clone git://github.com/maebert/jrnl.git
     cd jrnl
     python setup.py install

-or by using pip:

-    pip install jrnl

-Afterwards, you may want to create an alias in your `.bashrc` or `.bash_profile` or whatever floats your shell:

-    alias jrnl="jrnl.py"

 ### Known Issues

+- The Windows shell prior to Windows 7 has issues with unicode encoding.
+If you want to use non-ascii characters, change the codepage with `chcp 1252` before using `jrnl` (Thanks to Yves Pouplard for solving this!)
-_jrnl_ relies on the `Crypto` package to encrypt journals, which has some known problems in automatically installing within virtual environments.
+- _jrnl_ relies on the `Crypto` package to encrypt journals, which has some known problems with installing within virtual environments.

 Advanced usage
 --------------